 As a motorcycle rider, you don’t head out into traffic, on the road, anticipating or knowing you are going to be involved in an accident.
 Unfortunately, tragedy and danger may occur at any time.
 In many cases, motorcycle accidents can cause severe and potentially permanent injuries.
 Even though there is the possibility of an accident, many riders still disregard their safety while on their bike, which increases the chance of an injury.

 If you are involved in a motorcycle accident and you have suffered an injury due to someone else’s neglect or fault, you may have the right to recover compensation.
 You should contact a motorcycle accident attorney to review the facts of your case and help you move forward.

 Some tips you can also use to remain safe while on your motorcycle can be found here.

 Always Wear a Helmet to Avoid Serious Injuries During a Motorcycle Accident

-There have been countless studies that have shown that if you wear a helmet while you are on your motorcycle, it will significantly reduce the possibility of you suffering a serious head injury, or even death, if you were involved in a motorcycle accident.
+There have been countless studies that have shown that if you wear a helmet while you are on your motorcycle, it will significantly reduce the possibility of you suffering a serious head injury or even death if involved in a motorcycle accident.
 However, there are still a large number of riders who consciously choose not to wear this protective gear.

 In the state of Florida, the law states that you must wear a helmet while on a motorcycle if you are under the age of 21.
 However, it is recommended that you continue wearing a helmet even after you reach 21 for protection.